 Did you know?
 When you see the 💙 on the right hand side you can bookmark this page, to save it for later or share it too.

 - Chicken - leftover roast chicken or turkey.
 Buy ready cooked chicken if you prefer.
 It's good to have a combination of meat, such as breast and leg meat for added flavour.
+You could also use rotisserie chicken.

 - Bacon - I've used smoked streaky or belly bacon beacause it goes so well with chicken.
 Buy it ready cooked or use raw and grill.